GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - `GLTF Viewer` is for v2.0 glTF files and is currently using r184 of three.js:
     - does not support obsolete `pbrSpecularGlossiness`
     - supports currently arbitrary `KHR_animation_pointer`
+    - supports converting and exporting meshed model to points:
+      - will sample `material.map` if present
   - `GLTFS Viewer` is for v2.0 glTF files and is currently using r150 of three.js:
     - supports obsolete `pbrSpecularGlossiness`
     - does not support either `Anisotropy` or currently arbitrary `KHR_animation_pointer`